MAGMA: An Optimization Framework for Mapping Multiple DNNs on Multiple Accelerator Cores: Background

-\subsubsection{Accelerator Architecture}
+\subsubsection{\textbf{Accelerator Architecture}}

+An accelerator houses multiple cores (termed \textit{sub-accelerators} in this paper).
 As shown in \autoref{fig:system}, all sub-accelerators share the ``system BW" via an interconnection network.
-We define system BW as the minimum of main memory (e.g., HBM/DRAM) BW and host-accelerator (e.g., PCIe) BW.
+We define system BW as the minimum of main memory (e.g., HBM/DRAM) BW and host-to-accelerator (e.g., PCIe) BW.
 The specific interconnection network architecture can vary depending on the target technology (on-chip~\cite{aimt} versus on-package~\cite{simba} versus wafer-scale~\cite{cerebras}) and the scheduler is agnostic to this.
 In this work, we target accelerators with both homogeneous and heterogeneous sub-accelerators.
-The motivation for heterogeneity among sub-accelerators comes from diverse dataflow preferences for different kinds of layers~\cite{maestro}.
+The motivation for heterogeneity among sub-accelerators comes from diverse dataflow preferences for different kinds of layers.
 For instance, certain sub-accelerators could be optimized for convolutions~\cite{eyeriss_isca, nvdla} to service vision models, some for GEMM~\cite{tpu, nvidia_volta} to service NLP models, and some for and embeddings to service recommendation models\cite{hwang2020centaur}.
+Recent work Herald~\cite{herald} also shows that heterogeneous accelerators are beneficial for multi-DNN workloads.